sinnedramos08/Remote-Control-Arduino-Car/README.md

 # Remote-Control-Arduino Car

+This project features codes used for the remote-controlled Arduino 2WD Car, utilizing NRF24L01 as the wireless transceiver module and the L298N for the motor control driver.

+- **Receiver**: contains the code for the Joystick Remote Controller
+- **Transmitter**: contains code uploaded for the Arduino Car.

+Both the controller and the Arduino car utilized the NRF24L01 wireless module for wireless communication.
+The L298N motor driver controls the two DC motors, allowing for forward, backward, left, and right movements.

 ## Hardware Components used for Joystick Remote Controller
 1. Arduino Nano
 2. NRF24L01 for transmitting joystick control signals
 3. Dual Axis Joystick Module
 4. Battery or Powerbank (5 VDC)

 ## Hardware Components used for Arduino Car
 1. Arduino Nano